AbhinavMir/abhinavmir/README.md

 I'm trying to build out public proof of work.
 My commits are usually private - trying to change that.
 The pinned repo are under heavy construction.
 I'd say I'm experiementing with Solidity, Rust and TypeScript right now, but have kept some tabs on HuffLang (mid-low level language for the EVM) and Vyper (Pythonic smart contracting language).

-Grad Student @ Boston University.
+*Currently:* Grad Student @ Boston University.
 Into Compiler Design, Virtual Machines and Distributed Systems.
 Working on building out [Vinci](https://vinci.so) - Single-click DAO onboarding + Crypto-powered automations customised for your need - All no-code.

 Previous life-
 - Engineer @ [Ignite Tournaments](https://www.ignitetournaments.com/)